Murder of Lorenzo González Cacho: Background

 Lorenzo González Cacho was born on November 29, 2001 to Ahmed Alí González and Ana Cacho González and was the middle child of two sisters.
 From an early age, González Cacho showed interest in sports, and was active in a soccer team.
 He was studying at Dorado Academy in his hometown.
 At the time of Lorenzo's death, his parents were in the process of divorcing when his sisters were approximately 13 and 5 years old.

 Death

 On March 9, 2010, Ana Cacho took Lorenzo to the Diagnostic and Treatment Center in Dorado, Puerto Rico.
 Cacho arrived between 5 am and 5:30 am AST with Lorenzo covered in blood; the child was later pronounced dead at the clinic.
 Upon questioning, Cacho claimed that her son had fallen from his bed at their home in Dorado del Mar, however, this version was discarded by the autopsy which revealed severe injuries to the face and head, which included three stab wounds to the face.

 Suspects

 Although no charges have been filed, the Puerto Rico Department of Justice identified six people considered suspects in the death of Lorenzo.
-Only Rivera Seijo was charged with obstruction.
+All, but Rivera Seijo, were no longer considered as suspects in the case on March 9, 2015, five years after the murder.
+Rivera Seijo was the only suspect to receive charges, which were dropped in 2016.